CHESSComputing/CHAP-Training-Examples-Materials/example_01/README.md

         ```bash
         python -m ipykernel install --user --name=chap_example_01 --display-name "CHAP_example_01"
         ```
+        This makes your active python environment avilable for _your_ use in the CLASSE JupyterHub.
+You will now be able to select this environment when running any notebook, meaning you will have access to the correct version of python and all the third-party modules you'll need for the notebook in this example.
     1. (optional) We're now done using the terminal with this example, so deactivate the environment by running `conda deactivate; conda deactivate`.
 Close the terminal.
     1. In JupyterHub, navigate to the directory with the jupyter notebook:
         1. Double-click on CLASSE_shortcuts folder